Alperay Demirciler

 Demirciler plays for the Turkey men's junior national team and Turkey national team.
 He took part also in the boys' youth national team.

+He is a member of the Member of the Turkish Men's Junior National Team and the Turkish National Team.

 Career

 Demirciler received his primary and middle school education at Turkish-Swedish Friendship School in Esenler, Istanbul.
 He finished later the TVF Fine Arts and Sports High School in Ankara.

 He won the gold medal with the boys' youth national team at the 2011 European Youth Olympic Festival held in Trabzon, Turkey.
 At the 2012 Men's European Volleyball League, he took the silver medal with the Turkey national team.